Miami-Dade site plan requirements for residential and commercial permit applications

 Missing flood zone designation: Miami-Dade is highly flood-prone.
 They check this every time.

-Impervious surface not calculated: Required, and Miami-Dade reviewers check it carefully
+Impervious surface not calculated: Required, and Miami-Dade reviewers check it carefully.
+A complete Miami-Dade site plan requirements submission must always include accurate impervious surface calculations.

 Get Your Miami-Dade Site Plan

-Standard residential site plan: $79 includes all Miami-Dade requirements, county-specific formatting and GIS-verified property data.
+Standard residential site plans start at $79 and include county-specific requirements, proper formatting, and GIS-verified property data.

 Need a residential, commercial, or PE stamped site plan in Florida?
 Site Plans FL is here to help.
 Whether you are applying for a building permit, pool permit, fence permit, driveway permit, or commercial approval, our team provides fast and accurate permit-ready site plans prepared for Florida property owners and contractors.